-Tent waterproofing is an essential task to be sure that you are going to have an enjoyable camping trip, especially if your camping tent is beginning to age.
+Tent waterproofing is an essential task to be sure that you are going to have an enjoyable camping trip, especially if your tent is beginning to age.

 Often people think that just because they have a tent they will stay dry in the rain.
 However, waterproofing helps prevent your tent from springing a leak or letting water seep in through the edges or seams.